EinsamHauer/disthene/README.md

 This project is inspired by [cyanite](https://github.com/pyr/cyanite) and is intended to replace it in write mode only (thus transiently replacing **Graphite**).
 It must be fully compatible with **cyanite** and cyanite can still be used for reading.
-I've started another project which will do the reads.
+I've started another project which will do the reads: [disthene-reader](https://github.com/EinsamHauer/disthene-reader).
 And, yes, I'm convinced that in a large scale setup (and that's why I started **disthene** project) it's best to separate these two roles.

 ## Motivation